manifold-systems/manifold/docs/articles/properties.md

 ## Inferred Properties

-Additionally, `manifold-props` automatically _infers_ properties, both from your existing source files and from compiled classes your project uses, including generated code from annotation processors.
-For instance, property inference reduces this GraphQL excerpt:
+Additionally, the feature automatically _**infers**_ properties, both from your existing source files and from compiled classes your project uses.
+Reduce property use from this:
 ```java
 Actor person = result.getMovie().getLeadingRole().getActor();
 Likes likes = person.getLikes();